IzanVentura/Raspberry-conference-device/README.md

 ### 5. Recomendation

-You can create a test meeting for all platforms you want to use it, this is for testing that all works and for give permission to the camera and microphone.
+You can create a test meeting for all platforms you want to use it, this is for testing that all works and for give permission to the camera and microphone so the next time it wont ask again.
 ## Troubleshooting

 * Make sure CEC is enabled on your TV (Depending on the brand will have a different name)